jsatuit/range-time-plot/README.md

-# range-time-plot

-or tarlan plotter?
+# range-time-ploter of TARLAN files

-Python package for showing a range-time-plot for an ISR experiment.
+Python package for showing a range-time-plot for an EISCAT experiment.
 Try first EISCAT TARLAN files.

 # Running
-python3 -m src/rtp.py
+python3 src/rtp.py

 ## Dependencies
 - Python 3.11 or newer
 - numpy
 - matplotlib

+Tests are run with pytest